Space Invaders DX: Development and release

 Taito released Space Invaders DX in September 1993 to commemorate the 15th anniversary of the Space Invaders series.
 Early versions of the game were designed to run on the company's B System arcade system board, with later ones using its cartridge-based F3 System.
 The game was produced by Keisuke Kasigawa and composed by Katsuhisa Ishikawa, credited as “Babi” in-game.
 Space Invaders creator Tomohiro Nishikado is also credited for the port of the original.

-DX was ported to the Super Nintendo Entertainment System (SNES) on March 25, 1994, to celebrate Taito's 40th anniversary, which renamed it Space Invaders: The Original Game.
-A Game Boy port of the original game, simply titled Space Invaders, was also released in 1994.
-This version features the DX game as an unlockable extra, accessible by inserting the cartridge into the Super Game Boy peripheral for the SNES.
-Conversions for the Sega Saturn and PC Engine CD were published in June 1995; the Sega Saturn version was re-released as part of a bundle with Puzzle Bobble 2X two years later.
-The SNES version is included as a bonus game in PD Ultraman Invaders, released for the PlayStation in late 1995 by Bandai.
-It was later ported to PlayStation in 1997, which was later published as a budget title by D3 Publisher in 1999 as part of its Simple series of budget games, renamed Simple 1500: THE Invader.
+DX was ported to the Super Famicom on March 25, 1994, to celebrate Taito's 40th anniversary, which renamed it Space Invaders: The Original Game.
+A Game Boy port of the original game, simply titled Space Invaders, was also released in North America and Europe in 1994; this version features the DX game as an unlockable extra, accessible by inserting the cartridge into the Super Game Boy peripheral for the Super NES.

+The game was ported to the PC Engine CD on July 28, 1995, followed by the Sega Saturn on December 13, 1996; the Saturn version was re-released as part of a bundle with Puzzle Bobble 2X two years later.
+The Super NES version is included as a bonus game in PD Ultraman Invaders, released for the PlayStation in late 1995 by Bandai.
+It was later ported to the PlayStation on July 31, 1997; this port was later published as a budget title by D3 Publisher in 1999 as part of its Simple series of budget games, renamed Simple 1500: THE Invader.
 The Super Famicom version was digitally re-released for the Wii Virtual Console on September 16, 2008, in Japan, November 17, 2008, in North America, and on November 28, 2008, in Europe.